amarder/locovote/frontend/src/tax-rates.md

 </div>

-### What Are Tax Rate Classes?
+## About Tax Rate Classes

 Massachusetts property tax law divides all taxable property into five distinct classes, each with its own tax rate:

-- **Residential Rate**: Single-family homes, condominiums, and small apartment buildings (up to 3 units)
+- **Residential**: Single-family homes, condominiums, and small apartment buildings (up to 3 units)
-- **Commercial Rate**: Office buildings, retail stores, restaurants, hotels, and other business properties
+- **Commercial**: Office buildings, retail stores, restaurants, hotels, and other business properties
-- **Industrial Rate**: Manufacturing facilities, warehouses, and industrial complexes
+- **Industrial**: Manufacturing facilities, warehouses, and industrial complexes
-- **Personal Property Rate**: Business equipment, machinery, and other movable business assets
+- **Personal Property**: Business equipment, machinery, and other movable business assets
-- **Open Space Rate**: Land designated for recreational, conservation, or agricultural use
+- **Open Space**: Land designated for recreational, conservation, or agricultural use

 ## Time Trends

-Select one or more municipalities and a tax rate type to compare how rates have changed over time.
-The chart shows the selected rate type for your chosen municipalities, making it easy to compare trends.
+Compare tax rates across municipalities over time by selecting locations and a property class below.
+The interactive chart helps visualize how different communities set their tax rates and how these rates have changed through the years.

 ```js
 const data = FileAttachment("./data/tax-rates.arrow").arrow()